Homotopy classes of Newtonian spaces

 In the definition of $\Di pXV$ no local integrability assumption is made for a function $u\in \Di pXV$ itself.
 However the inequality remains true without any measurability assumptions and implies that a $p$-weak upper gradient $g$ of $u$ is also a $p$-weak upper gradient for the function $x\mapsto \|u(x)\|_V$.

-From \cite[Theorem 1.1]{jar07} we have the following.
+From \cite[Theorem 1.11]{jar07} we have the following.

 \begin{theorem} If $(X,d,\mu)$ supports a weak $(1,p)$- Poincar\'e inequality and $f:X\to [-\infty,\infty]$ is a function that has a $p$-integrable upper gradient, then $f$ is measurable and locally $p$-integrable. \end{theorem} Applying this to $f=\|u\|_V$ we see that in fact $x\mapsto \|u(x)\|_V$ is measurable (see \cite{hei00}) and locally $p$-integrable.
-Thus \emph{if $u$ is essentially separably valued, the existence of a $p$-integrable ($p$-weak) upper gradient implies both measurability and local $p$-integrability of $u$.}
+Thus,